Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 ```

 Compiling this Opshin code using both the default optimiser and the aggressive optimiser (-O3 optimization flag) resulted in the same output.
 It includes built-in functions like addInteger, lessThanInteger, and lengthOfByteString, which seems irrelevant while the logic is to access the first byte of the datum( `ByteString` ) and to check if its equal to 0.

+## Finding 71 - key data value conversion is loop invariant

+Category: _Performance/Minor_

+In `PlutoCompiler.visit_Subscript()` in `compiler.py`, in the Pluto code generation of the dict key indexing, `transform_output_map(dict_typ.key_typ)(OVar("key"))` doesn't change during the search loop.

+## Recommendation

+Assign `transform_output_map(dict_typ.key_typ)(OVar("key"))` to a temporary variable and move it out of the loop.

+## Finding 84 - `hex` and `oct` methods perform two loops

+Category: _Performance/Minor_

+In `type_impls.py`, the `hex` method of `ByteStringType` performs two loops.
+The first loop converts the bytestring to a list of integers, and the second loop converts the list of integers to a list of ASCII characters.

+Similarly in `fun_impls.py`, the `hex` and `oct` functions perform two loops.

+UPLC loops have non-negligible overhead, and merging these two loops into a single loop will give some performance benefit.

+## Recommendation

+Merge the two loops of the `hex` method of `ByteString`, and the `hex` and `oct` functions in `fun_impls.py`, into one loop.

+## Finding 85 - `int` method performs two loops when parsing strings

+Category: _Performance/Minor_

+In `type_impls.py`, the `IntImpl` class generates UPLC code that performs two loops.
+The first loop creates a range sequence, and the second loop uses the range from the first loop to iterate over the string being parsed.

+Due to UPLC Loop overhead, merging these two loops into a single loop will give some performance benefit.

+## Finding 87 - the `all` and `any` builtins always iterate to end of list

+Category: _Performance/Minor_

+In `fun_impls.py`, the `all` builtin keeps iterating to the end of the boolean list, even if a `false` value has already been encountered.
+Similarly, the `any` builtin keeps iterating even if a `true` value has already been encountered.

+## Recommendation

+Use a variant of the Pluto `FoldList` function to exit the iteration prematurely when `all` or `any` encounter a `false` or `true` value respectively.

+## Finding 64 - unnecessary identity function wrapping in annotated assignment when assigning data to data (i.e. `Anything` to `Anything`)

+Category: _Performance/Minor_

+In `PlutoCompiler.visit_AnnAssign()` in `compiler.py`, data values on the right-hand-side are implicitly converted primitive values.
+Subsequently primitive values are implicitly converted to data values depending on the left-hand-side type annotation.

+This potentially leads to a double conversion (data -> primitive -> data) if the left-hand-side type annotation is a data type.

+The double conversion doesn't have much overhead as it results in two wrapped identity functions during the code generation, but it is still unnecessary.

+### Recommendation

+Don't perform any implicit conversions if both the right-hand-side and the left-hand-side are data values.

 ## Finding - Optimization not showing the result of execution